 The Road to Geneva: IFI's Timed Mediation

-Our goal was to ensure the Special Rapporteur was aware of the severe flaws in Chile's "Prior Consultation on a New Mapuche Land System" ahead of a time-sensitive government side event titled "Recommendations of the Presidential Commission for Peace and Understanding in Chile: Progress and Challenges in their Implementation," which was scheduled for the very next day, Friday, September 26, 2025, at 14:00 hrs, in Concordia I at the UN Human Rights Council.
+Our goal was to ensure there was a counter-voice that created awareness of the severe flaws in Chile's Prior Consultation on a New Mapuche Land System ahead of a time-sensitive government side event titled "Recommendations of the Presidential Commission for Peace and Understanding in Chile: Progress and Challenges in their Implementation," which was scheduled for the very next day, Friday, September 26, 2025, at 14:00 hrs, in Concordia I during the UN Human Rights Council.

-The conversation focused on the legal analysis and urgent appeal IFI had formally submitted, which argues that the Chilean government's Prior Consultation process is illegitimate, arbitrary, and lacks good faith.
+Therefore, the conversation focused on the legal analysis and urgent appeal IFI had formally submitted to Chilean authorities the previous month, which argues that the Chilean government's Prior Consultation process is illegitimate, arbitrary, and lacks good faith.
+The President of IFI handed the Special Rapporteur printed copies of the Open Letter and its Executive Summary, and presented strong arguments that the government's process is fundamentally illegitimate and must be revoked.

 The side event, hosted by Chile, was designed to showcase its progress on the Mapuche conflict and was co-sponsored by ten Member States, including Australia, Canada, Germany, Italy, Mexico, Colombia, Norway, Spain, Sweden, and the United Kingdom.